ID—do not use periods when referring to identification. (plural: IDs)

 Initiatives program—designed to support students during their first four semesters, this program for first- and second-year students features the First-Year Initiatives (FYI) Seminar, integrated advising, New Student Days orientation, optional courses designed to encourage exploration, and the Venture Grant program.
 Formerly known as two separate programs: First-Year Initiatives and Sophomore-Year Initiatives.

-interdisciplinary majors—biochemistry, comparative literature, critical identity studies, environmental studies, health and society, interdisciplinary studies (self-designed).
+interdisciplinary majors—biochemistry, cognitive science, comparative literature, critical identity studies, environmental studies, health and society, interdisciplinary studies (self-designed).

-interdisciplinary minors—African studies, Asian studies, critical identity studies, environmental studies, European studies, health and society, interdisciplinary studies (self designed), journalism, Latin American and Caribbean studies, law and justice, Medieval studies, museum studies, Russian studies.
+interdisciplinary minors—African studies, Asian studies, cognitive science, critical identity studies, environmental studies, European studies, health and society, interdisciplinary studies (self designed), journalism, Latin American and Caribbean studies, law and justice, Medieval studies, museum studies, Russian studies.

 International Education—an umbrella term that encompasses study abroad, exchange programs, and campus programming (the former term was World Outlook Program.)